Inside the CFL: The Eskimo Way?

 By comparison, the Hamilton Tiger-Cats had the worst record last year at 6-12.
 The Tabbies lost six games by a deficit of 10 points or more per game.

 This season, the Tiger-Cats are 5-5 and in the hunt for first place in the CFL East.

 Last year, the Eskimos fired then-GM Eric Tillman at the end of the regular season, just before their first playoff game.
 Tillman took over in 2010, when Edmonton was 2-8, and compiled a 23-21 record in the regular season.

-Strange that in Hamilton, GM and head coach Kent Austin has yet to utter the word "rebuilding," nor has he pointed the finger of blame at former Tiger-Cats GM Bob O�Billovich.
+Strange that in Hamilton, GM and head coach Kent Austin has yet to utter the word "rebuilding", nor has he pointed the finger of blame at former Tiger-Cat GM Bob O�Billovich.

-Perhaps Hervey should realize the adage, "When you point a finger at someone, there are three fingers pointing back at you."
+Perhaps Hervey should realize the old adage, "when you point a finger at someone, there are three fingers pointing back at you."